Contact Football Camp University of the Incarnate Word

 Campers scrimmage in the morning on the last day of camp, beginning with the youngest campers.
 Youngest campers will be ready to check out by 11:00am and all campers should be finished and checked out by 12:00pm.
 Parents are encouraged to attend the final scrimmages!

-Check-in for the Specialty Clinic takes place at 8:30am on Sunday at the Marian Ballroom.
+Check-in for the Specialty Clinic takes place at 8:30am on Monday.
 Clinic will end at 12:00pm.

 HALF DAY MORNING SPECIALTY CLINIC - 9am - 12pm (first morning) - $150